csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 For the majority of the decisions made we did a vote either in one of our meetings or in Discord as necessary.

+### More elaborate front-end testing
+Although we ended up deciding automated front-end testing wasn't as important due to the limited functionality of the app which could just be tested manually, It would've been helpful to create proper test cases to check if components responded correctly compared with the snapshot testing that was done.
+Snapshot testing can help discover unexpected changes, but provides limited coverage for any component logic.

+### Customizable downloads
+In the original wireframe designs we had on figma, we wanted to allow the user to download specific fields of data by selecting them via checklist.
+Due to time constraints, this was not implemented

 <br/>

 ## Additional Acceptance Criteria Documenation
 This is a document confirming our confirmation of the acceptance criteria for the application and its features with our industry partners. <br/>